 "Have to get off that cab first," Garrus pointed out.
 "I'm not pushing it down the hall for you to lean on."

 "There's a friend."
-She straightened.
-Dents like fingerprints creased the cab's hood.
+She straightened, creasing the cab's hood with dents like fingerprints.
 "C'mon."

 He stuck close as she limped across the lot, staying between her and the mercs.

 "So," she said after few seconds, vocals tight.
 "Just like old times?"

 "Not exactly," he answered, straining to hear the Suns' conversation over the PA.
 "Back then, you were always the one hauling our crippled asses out.
 Not the other way around.
 And..."

 "...orcha.
 A blight on the station, or a boon for Omega's depressed labor market?
 A new study on vorcha's adaptive capabilities—"